 BY R.D.
 Miller

-Since the late Eugenia Charles, the first female prime minister of Dominica, July 21, 1980, –Since the late Eugenia Charles, the first female prime minister of Dominica, July 21, 1980, – June 14, 1995, no other to date in Dominica.
+Since the late Eugenia Charles, the first female prime minister of Dominica, July 21, 1980, – June 14, 1995, no other to date in Dominica.
 Today, it seems to select women leaders is like a ‘beauty pageant contest.’
 Their appearance is more important than experience or economic policies.

-Former prime minister, Portia Simpson-Miller, March 2006 – September 2007 and again January 2012 – March 2016
+The Hon.
+Portia Simpson-Miller: Priminister of Jamaica; March 2006 – September 2007 and again January 2012 – March 2016

-Recently, I began to analyze a debate regarding Lisa Hanna, former Ms World 1993, and member of parliament (Jamaica) whose physical beauty gets more attention than her policies.
+Recently, I began to analyze a debate regarding Lisa Hanna, former Ms. World 1993, and member of parliament (Jamaica) whose physical beauty gets more attention than her policies.

 Often, politics in the Caribbean appears to operate as an apprentice at a local mechanical shop.
 An opportunity to show one’s skills only come when the manager has no choice, or can no longer navigate, then one gets a chance to grow.